khanduict/Power-BI-Learnings/README.md

 - Go to the model view
 - For instance, power bi has automatically created a relationship as 1 to Many because department_dim should only have one value for each department_key and multiple corresponding value in the fact table.
 - If you click on the arrow icon, you will see cross filter direction as single
+- If the cardinality is one to one (1:1) , every corresponding value in the Fact table should match in the Dim table and vice versa.
+You will see the cross filter direction as both meaning it moves in both direction.

 Transform birth Date to Age
 - For instance if we want to transform birth date 1982 to age 44.